bitwarden/server/SETUP.md

 We provide a helper scripts which simplifies setting user secrets for all projects in the repository.

 Start by copying the `secret.json.example` file to `secret.json` and modify the existing settings and add any other required setting.
-Afterwards run the following command which will add the settings to each each project in the bitwarden repository.
+Afterwards run the following command which will add the settings to each project in the bitwarden repository.

 ```powershell
 .\setup_secrets.ps1